- Sermon Notes

 A. The red horse of war

-- The point is that this is the period of time called the Great Tribulation which is the wrath of God and under the sovereign hand of God.
+- The point is that this is the 7-year period called the Great Tribulation which is the wrath of God and under the sovereign hand of God.

 - The Red Horse represents war, though the word in the Greek for slay is ‘slaughter’ and some have suggested that could also represent sectarian violence.

-Illus – the violence which is seen in the Middle East and many Arab countries has been going on for hundreds of years, but in the last days will reach a fever pitch as Islam will become a significant part of last days fulfillment.
-Then you see the rising trend of mass shootings like what just happened in Las Vegas.
+Illus – The violence seen in the Middle East and many Arab countries has been happening there for hundreds of years, but in the last days will reach a fever pitch as Islam will become a significant part of last days fulfillment.

 - But John also writes that the rider will have a large sword, which represents the devastation of war.

-Illus – Today we are seeing an increase of animosity between the west and a newly strengthened Russia (by oil) and also with China as they become a great world power through economic and military might.
-This is setting the stage for wars yet to come.
+Illus – Today we are seeing an increase of animosity between the west and Russia as well as China as they become a world power through economic and military might.
+What you are seeing is the setting of the stage for wars yet to come.

 B. The black horse of famine